Erythromycin, 250 mg 20 pcs

 Indications

-The prevention of exacerbations of streptococcal infection (tonsillitis, pharyngitis) in patients with rheumatism.
-Prevention of infectious complications during medical and diagnostic procedures (including preoperative preparation of the intestine, dental interventions, endoscopy, in patients with cardiac defects).
+Prevention of exacerbations of streptococcal infections (tonsillitis, pharyngitis) in patients with rheumatism.
+Prevention of infectious complications during medical and diagnostic procedures (including preoperative bowel preparation, dental interventions, endoscopy, in patients with heart defects).

-It is a reserve antibiotic for the treatment of bacterial infections caused by strains of Gram-positive pathogens (in particular, staphylococci) which are resistant to penicillin.
+It is a reserve antibiotic for the treatment of bacterial infections caused by strains of gram-positive pathogens (in particular, staphylococci) resistant to penicillin.

 Active ingredient